Supernova model discrimination with a kilotonne-scale Gd-H$_{2}$O Cherenkov detector: Detector simulation and reconstruction

 The reconstruction uses an evolution of the BONSAI package, originally developed for Super-Kamiokande ~\cite{SMY2007118,CARMINATI2015666}, to determine the reconstructed energy and position of each particle.
 In order to minimise any background due to the radioactivity of the PMT glass, support structure or from background entering the detector from outside the tank, the detector volume of each studied detector configuration is fiducialised as listed in table~\ref{tab:detector}.
 This is implemented as a virtual fiducial volume, meaning that the reconstructed prompt vertex location is used to exclude any events reconstructed outside the volume of interest.

 The key variables used for antineutrino events of interest are the reconstructed time of the event vertex and the positron energy.
 In order to minimise the effect of scattered light within the detector and dark noise from the PMTs, only PMT hits from a narrow 9\,ns time window are used, 3\,ns before and 6\,ns after the light peak of a reconstructed event.
 This number of PMT hits, \nnine, is used as energy estimator.
-The relationship between the original energy of a particle and the reconstructed \nnine~is determined for each detector configuration by simulating positrons uniformly distributed within the inner detector volume with energies ranging from 0 to 80\,MeV.
-The resultant spectra are then divided into 5\,MeV wide energy bins.
-For each bin, the mean \nnine~(energy scale) and observed width of the \nnine~distribution (energy resolution) are determined using a Gaussian fit.
+The relationship between the original energy of a particle and the reconstructed \nnine~is determined for each detector configuration by simulating positrons uniformly distributed within the inner detector volume with energies ranging from 0 to 80\,MeV, in steps of 5\,MeV.
+For each step, the mean \nnine~(energy scale) and observed width of the \nnine~distribution (energy resolution) are determined using a Gaussian fit.
 The mean \nnine-values were fitted using a second-order polynomial fit, $p_{0}x^2+p_1x+p_2$, to the input energy and resultant \nnine, with the linear part describing the lower energy behaviour ($E_{e}<15$\,MeV) and the quadratic part describing the higher energy section where saturation effects reduce the total number of PMT hits.
 This behaviour can be seen in figure~\ref{fig:n9fit} for all four tank configurations and PMT coverages ranging from 10\% to 20\%.
 Similarly, the width of the Gaussians was fitted to produce a parametric description of the energy resolution, using a polynomial of the form $p_{0}x^2+p_1x+p_2+p_3/x^{1/2}$.

 As the event vertex reconstruction below 3\,MeV is poor, the prompt signal is required to deposit at least 3\,MeV measured energy to ensure correct reconstruction.
 Due to the high average antineutrino energy, as seen in figure~\ref{fig:modelspectra}, this has a minimal effect on supernova antineutrino rates.
 Similarly, a total energy of 3\,MeV is required for the neutron event.
 Events without coincident prompt (positron) and delayed (neutron) signals are rejected.
 In order to determine the overall detector efficiency for supernova bursts, each detector configuration has been simulated using a PMT coverage of 10\%, 15\% and 20\%.
 As an input spectrum, the first 500\,ms of a supernova burst using the Nakazato model were used, resulting in the total supernova event detection efficiencies listed in table~\ref{tab:efficiency}.
 This analysis is derived from reactor antineutrino-based analyses, which have shown a low background rate for double coincidence analysis on the order of $N_{bkg} < \mathcal{O}(10)$\,events per week.
 As a result, the overall background rate for the 500\,ms time window used in this analysis is negligible.